jthhk/BVT_GUI/README.md

 * install Streamlit
 * each bots folder you need to manually
+* This runs against my fork, please do not ask for support of other forks

 ## (0) Copy to same folder as your BVT Bots